Should I give my web developer my username and password? On the surface of it, this seems like quite the quandary.

 At some point or other you’ve probably been lectured about the importance of not sharing login details with anybody.
 But as is often the case with computer security, convenience all too often wins out over best practice.

 This is all well and good, until your website gets hacked.
 Cleaning up after a hacker takes a lot of time and money that could be better invested elsewhere.
-That’s why we like to be proactive about security here at the EggCup breakfast table!
+That’s why we like to be proactive about security in the EggCup kitchen!

 The good news is there’s no need to give in to the temptation of convenience.
 I’m going to walk you through a solution that is almost as simple as sharing your login, but much more secure.
 And better yet, it’ll only take a couple of minutes, I promise!